jgerstmayr/AI-engineering-lab/README.md

 For merging the results of several agent runs, either run:

-`python ./testModelCreationDriver.py -m 'logsTM'`
+`python testModelCreationDriver.py -m logsTM`

 or:

-`python ./agentDriver.py -m 'logsAgent'`
+`python agentDriver.py -m logsAgent`

+For perturbation analysis run the modelCreation with the flag `s`:

+`python testModelCreationTob.py -n Llama3.1-8B-Q4 -s`

+and choose Levensthein `lv`or numerical correctness `nm` for post-processing:

+`python postProcessing.py -lv -d logsTMS/log_Llama3.1-8B-Q4`

 For further options, run the files with the -h option to see help.